Join thousands who've shattered the hype. Get your copy from Amazon (ebook) & Flipkart (print).

 Many of her advisors and well-wishers painted a bleak scenario for an international (Indian) candidate trying to get into a Human Resources role in an American company.

 But she went ahead and applied to the Vanderbilt MBA.
 Minutes after her fantastic interview with the Vanderbilt MBA admissions officer, she got a shock.
 And then soon after, a pleasant surprise.
-Sonal has written interesting articles for a US-based newspaper.
+Komal has written interesting articles for a US-based newspaper.
 See if her flair for journalism comes across in her writing.

 Vanderbilt MBA (Owen) – HR Specialisation